 The Schengen visa is a short-stay visa issued by all countries in the Schengen area.

 What does a Schengen visa allow me to do?

-With a Schengen visa you can travel to any or all of the 25 Schengen area countries for the period of validity of your visa, but for a maximum of three months within a six-month period.
+With a Schengen visa you can travel to any or all of the 26 Schengen area countries for the period of validity of your visa, but for a maximum of 90 days in any 180 days period.
 You do not need an individual visa for each country, and you do not have to show your passport when crossing borders between countries within the Schengen area.
 However, at the area's external boundaries - the borders with non-Schengen area countries - all travel documents are carefully checked.